allyn1982/lcs_adherence_JNO/README.md

 Notes:
 1. Dummy data is provided for each experiment to help run the model.
+2. When running each model, change the directory to the dummy data to your local directory.
-2. Experiment 2: When using dummy data in main_cv.py, set num_splits to 2 instead of 10 in Line 63 and Line 67.
+3. Experiment 2: When using dummy data in main_cv.py, set num_splits to 2 instead of 10 in Line 63 and Line 67.